Direct-Effect Risk Minimization for Domain Generalization: Experiments

-\textbf{Datasets.} \emph{Colored MNIST}\cite{arjovsky2019invariant, lecun1998mnist} creates spurious correlation between colors and digits by artificially coloring the digits by red or green.
-The correlations between the color and the label in three environments are ${+90\%}$, ${+80\%}$ and ${-90\%}$, respectively.
+\emph{Colored MNIST}\cite{arjovsky2019invariant, lecun1998mnist} creates a spurious correlation between colors and digits by artificially coloring the digits red or green.
+The correlations between colors and labels in three environments are ${+90\%}$, ${+80\%}$, and ${-90\%}$, respectively.
 For example, in the ``${+90\%}$" environment, ${90\%}$ images with label $1$ are dyed red, while ${90\%}$ images with label $0$ are dyed green.
-In addition, the dataset randomly flips ${25\%}$ of the class labels, which results in ${75\%}$ correlation between shape and digital labels, lower than that between color and labels.
-Thus, an i.i.d. learning approach like ERM prefers to learn correlations between colors and labels. {To test the validity of our method in a broader and realistic context, we also introduced four correlation shift datasets, which are \emph{3DShapes}\cite{3dshapes18}, \emph{DSprites}\cite{dsprites17}, \emph{CelebA-HB}, and \emph{CelebA-NS}\cite{liu2015faceattributes}. {The stable and spurious features for these datasets are ``floor hue'' and ``orientation'', ``Position X'' and ``Position Y'', ``No Beard'' and ``Wearing Hat'', ``Smiling'' and ``Wearing Necktie'', respectively.} We defer the specific details about the dataset to the Appendix \ref{ds}.}
+In addition, the dataset randomly flips ${25\%}$ of the class labels, which results in ${75\%}$ correlation between shapes and digital labels, lower than that between colors and labels.
+Thus, an \iid learning approach like ERM prefers to learn correlations between colors and labels.
+To test the validity of our method in a broader and more realistic context, we also introduced four correlation shift datasets, which are \emph{3DShapes}\cite{3dshapes18}, \emph{DSprites}\cite{dsprites17}, \emph{CelebA-HB}, and \emph{CelebA-NS}\cite{liu2015faceattributes}.
+The stable and spurious features for these datasets are ``floor hue'' and ``orientation'', ``Position X'' and ``Position Y'', ``No Beard'' and ``Wearing Hat'', ``Smiling'' and ``Wearing Necktie'', respectively.
+We defer the specific details about the dataset to Appendix \ref{ds}.

+While focusing on the correlation shift problem, we also conduct experiments on the diversity-shifted dataset contained in DomainBed such as \emph{PACS} and \emph{VLCS} to show that DRM will not hurt the model performance on such datasets.
+We defer the results to the appendix.
+Diversity shift is considered as a different domain generalization problem with correlation shift in our paper, which is consistent with \cite{ye2022ood}.
+An example of diversity shift is that the images in the training domain are art paintings and cartoons, while they are photos in the test domain.
+We show in Section \ref{foundation} that ERM suffers from more severe performance degradation on the correlation-shifted datasets than on the diversity-shifted datasets in the o.o.d. case, and they may require different solutions.
+It is to the former that our paper proposes an effective solution.

+We would also like to emphasize that the type of domain shift is independent of whether a dataset is real-world or not.
+Both \emph{CelebA-NS} and \emph{CelebA-HB} datasets in our paper are real-world datasets with correlation shifts.
+The correlation shift is more likely to arise from the selection bias in real-world scenarios, as simulated by the \emph{CelebA} datasets.
+However, since the datasets used in research are often shuffled, researchers tend to ignore the presence of selection bias (correlation shift), even though this is an important factor.